jncraton/sql-basics/readme.md

 -------

 If you would like to confirm that your solution exactly meets expectations, you may run `make test` to confirm that the expected output of my solution exactly matches your solution.
 This command should result in no differences between the expected output and your output.

+The test script is located in `tests.sql` and the expected output is located in `test-expected.txt`.